MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/security.md

 ms.date: 09/24/2018
 ---

-# Security in Microsoft Managed Desktop
+# Security technologies in Microsoft Managed Desktop

 <!--Security, also Onboarding doc: data handling/store, privileged account access -->

 Microsoft Managed Desktop uses several Microsoft technologies to help secure managed devices and data.
+In addition, the Microsoft Managed Desktop Security Operations Center uses a variety of processes in conjunction with these technologies.

 Specifically:

 - [Device security](#device-security) – security and protection on Microsoft Managed Desktop devices
 - [Identity and Access Management](#identity-and-access-management) – managing secure use of devices through Azure Active Directory identity services